 Boards of management in primary schools

-Primary schools are not obliged to have boards of management.
-Each school is established by a ‘patron’ who has the right to decide whether or not to have a board of management.
-In practice, most primary schools do have boards.
+Primary schools are not required to have boards of management.
+Each school is established by a ‘patron’ who can decide whether or not to have a board of management.
+In practice, most primary schools have boards.

 The Education Act 1998 sets out the responsibilities of boards of management in primary schools.

-The 4-year term of office for the current boards of management of all primary schools started on the 1 December 2019 – see ‘Term of office of the board’ below.
+The 4-year term of office for boards of management of all primary schools started on the 1 December 2019 – see ‘Term of office of the board’ below.

 Why does a school have a board of management?

-Under the Education Act 1998, the patron of the school must, where practicable, appoint a board of management.
-This is 'for the purposes of ensuring that a recognised school is managed in a spirit of partnership'.
+Under the Education Act 1998, the patron of the school must, where it can, appoint a board of management.

-The composition of the board of management is to be agreed between school patrons, national associations of parents, school management organisations, teacher representatives and the Minister for Education.
+The composition of the board of management should be agreed between school patrons, national associations of parents, school management organisations, teacher representatives and the Minister for Education.

 The board is appointed by the patron.
-When the patron appoints a board they must comply with Ministerial directions about gender balance.
+When the patron appoints a board it must comply with Ministerial directions about gender balance.
 The board must also follow the Governance Manual for Primary Schools.

-If the patron decides that it is not practicable to appoint a board, they must give reasons to the parents, teachers, staff and the Minister but they cannot be forced to appoint one.
+If the patron decides that it is not able to appoint a board, they must give reasons to the parents, teachers, staff and the Minister but they cannot be forced to appoint one.

 What does the board of management do?